Creating a Simple Plugin

 Creating a simple plugin to display data as a histogram

-We will create a graphical interface to visualize the distribution of a variable in the form of a histogram.
+We will create a graphical interface that will allow us to visualize the distribution of a variable in the form of a histogram.

-We need to make a first choice: is this a plugin for individual data (patient by patient) or aggregated data (across a group of patients)?
+We need to make an initial choice: is this a plugin for individual data (patient by patient) or aggregated data (on a group of patients)?

-It is more common to want to visualize the distribution of a variable across a group of patients rather than for a single patient.
-Therefore, we will create a plugin for aggregated data.
+It is more common to want to visualize the distribution of a variable on a group of patients rather than on a single patient, so we will create an aggregated data plugin.

 Next, what should our graphical interface look like?

-We will divide the screen into two sections: on the left, we will display the histogram, and on the right, we will configure the figure’s parameters.
-This will include a dropdown menu to select the variable and a field to set the number of bins in the histogram.
+We will split the screen in two: on the left we will visualize our histogram, and on the right we will be able to adjust the figure parameters, with a dropdown menu to choose the variable and a field to choose the number of bars in our histogram.

-A histogram is not suitable for visualizing all types of data: it can display the distribution of numerical data and categorical data, provided the number of categories is not too large.
+A histogram is not suitable for visualizing all types of data: we can visualize the distribution of numerical data, and categorical data provided that the number of categories is not too large.

 To simplify, we will only allow the display of numerical data.
-Thus, we will restrict the display to the variable d$measurement.
-Refer to the console documentation for more details on OMOP data variables.
+We will therefore restrict the display to the OMOP measurement table.

-When we change the histogram’s number of bins, the updates should only apply after validation, to avoid unnecessary calculations.
-We will also need to set bounds for possible values.
+When we change the value of the dropdown menu for the number of bars in the histogram, the modifications must be taken into account after validation, to avoid unnecessary calculations.
+We will also need to provide bounds for possible values.

 Let’s summarize the specifications of our plugin: